Professor Lucy SuchmanProfessor Emerita

 Download Curriculum Vitae

-FASS 513 Approaches to Qualitative Analysis: A workshop for 2nd and 3rd year PGRs (Summer term)
+FASS 513 Approaches to Qualitative Analysis: a short workshop course for advanced PhD Stuents.

 SOCL210 Virtual Cultures: an undergraduate course that explores new information and communications media, including the progressive expansion of life online, and the increasingly intimate relations between life online and off.